-At bigger clubs with good youth facilities it is also beneficial to have at least two young players for every position among the players in your reserve squad and youth squad, including those young players providing further backup to your senior squad.
+At bigger clubs it is also beneficial to have at least two young players for every position among the players in your reserve squad and youth squad, including those young players providing further backup to your senior squad.
 This ensures that there are always new players coming through in each position, while in addition it helps to ensure that there is sufficient cover while young players are out on loan gaining match experience.

 Each player at your club is given a squad status that tells you, other clubs and the player himself what his importance to your club is.
 Initially, this is set when the player’s contract is agreed, either when he is signed or when his contract is renewed.
 However, you can also change it at any point on the Transfer Status section of his Transfer tab.

 The higher a player’s squad status is the more you need to play him in competitive matches for your senior squad to keep him happy.
 However, a player may become unhappy if his squad status is lowered.